Jack London Revue

 The Jack London Revue is a jazz club in Portland, Oregon, United States.
-The venue is beneath the Rialto Poolroom Bar and Cafe at the intersection of Southwest Fourth Avenue and Southwest Alder Street in downtown Portland.
-The Jack London Revue opened on May 27, 2017, shortly after Jimmy Mak's closed, and replacing the Jack London Bar.
+The venue is beneath the Rialto Poolroom Bar and Cafe at the intersection of Fourth Avenue and Alder Street in downtown Portland.
+It opened on May 27, 2017, shortly after Jimmy Mak's closed, and replacing the Jack London Bar.
 The venue is owned by Frank Faillace and Manish Patel.
 It has a seating capacity of 220, as of June 2017.